Ahousaht First Nation: Introduction

-Marktosis is the only one of 25 Ahousaht reserves that is occupied year-round.
-Others are traditional fishing stations and areas of seasonal resource extraction.
+Marktosis is the only one of 24 Ahousaht reserves that is occupied year-round.
+Others, on Vancouver Island, Vargas Island and other locations on Flores Island, are traditional fishing stations and areas of seasonal resource extraction.
 They are not habitable for year-round settlement.
 Many of these historic reserves, designated by the government of the day, tended to mark the general areas that were inhabited by the various members of the nation at the time of contact.
 It was only after contact and other changes that many Ahousaht members came to live on I.R 15 (Marktosis).
 All Ahousaht reserves are accessible only by boat or floatplane.
 The Nation reports that many members living "away from home" have a strong interest in returning to their traditional territory if housing and employment were available.

 The land reserves of the Ahousaht, and of neighboring coastal nations, are relatively small in size compared to the size of the population.
 They believe that the reserve designations may have been small because members of the Ahousaht nation, at the time of contact, did not occupy extensive territory on land.
 They relied strongly on oceanic resources as their main staple of dietary and other needs.
 The ocean was considered to be "the garden" of the people; hence, colonial authorities may have assumed that the people needed little land-base to supply their long-term needs.

-The Ahousaht is known for is its rich tradition of song and dance.
-The young men, led by Joseph George Sr., offer a thunderous voice for the nation when performing their art.
-A new group, the Soulshakers, has become widely known for not only continuing to share this history of song, but also for composing new and exciting songs/dances to share with family, friends and outsiders in the audience.
+The Ahousaht is known for is its tradition of song and dance.
+The young men, led by Joseph George Sr., offer a voice for the nation when performing their art.
+A new group, the Soulshakers, has become known for continuing to share this history of song and also for composing new songs/dances to share with family, friends and outsiders in the audience.